openamiguel/ticketly/README.md

 	b.
 Switch to the Ganache TEST network

-3. In Terminal, run `cd /Users/openamiguel/Documents/marketplace`
+3. In Terminal, `cd` into the project directory
 4. In Terminal, run `truffle compile`
 5. In Terminal, run `truffle migrate --reset` (pushes new code to the blockchain!)
 6. In Terminal, run `truffle console` (optional)

 	a.
 If so desired, run the following test commands:
 		`marketplace = await Marketplace.deployed()`
 		`marketplace.address`
 		`name = await marketplace.name()`
 		`name`
 		`sup = await marketplace.supervisor()`
 		`sup`

 7. In Terminal, run `truffle test`